-The fair value of each option granted for the nine months ended September 30, 2023 and 2022 is estimated on the date of grant using the Black-Scholes model based on the following assumptions:
+The fair value of each option granted for the three months ended March 31, 2024 and 2023 is estimated on the date of grant using the Black-Scholes model based on the following assumptions:

-Nine Months End led September 30,
+Three Months E Inded March 31,

-2023 2022
+2024 2023

-Weighted average expected term (years) 6.0 6.1
+Weighted average expected term (years) 5.6 6.0

-Risk-free interest rate 4.2% 2.7%
+Risk-free interest rate 4.2% 3.8%

-Volatility 74% 47%
+Volatility 78% 72%

 Expected dividend yield 0% 0%

 Expected volatility is calculated based on implied volatility from market comparisons of certain publicly traded companies and other factors.
-The expected term of options granted is based on the simplified method, which uses the midpoint between the vesting date and the contractual term in accordance with ASC Topic 718, "Compensation - Stock Compensation."
+The expected term of options granted is based on the simplified method, which uses the midpoint between the vesting date and the contractual term in accordance with ASC Topic 718, "Compensation - Stock Compensation".
 The risk-free interest rate is based on observed interest rates appropriate for the term of the Company's stock options.
 The dividend yield assumption is based on the Company's historical and expected future dividend payouts and may be subject to substantial change in the future.

-The following tables summarize activity of stock options and restricted stock units ("RSUs") (\$ in millions, except for number of options and weighted average amounts):
+The following tables summarize activity of stock options and restricted stock units ("RSUs"):